The Texas

 Here are a few other interchanges that may be of interest:

-The I‑35 NEX project will also have some tall flyovers; however, as a design-build project, the plans were not available, so I don't have height information on them yet.
+The I‑35 NEX project will also have some tall flyovers; however, as a design-build project, the plans were not readily available, so I don't have height information on them yet.